-- violent or threatening behaviour - indecent, offensive, abusive, bullying or harassing behaviour - theft - possession or consumption of illegal drugs at the school - possession of offensive weapons or any dangerous, poisonous, flammable or explosive items - cheating in examinations - deliberate or reckless damage to property - rudeness to a member of staff or other adult involved in or encountered in the course of an event organised by the school, or acting on behalf of the school - serious misuse of school facilities - repeated breaches of the school Code of Conduct - breach of the Code of Conduct after a pupil has signed a behavioural or academic contract that is criminal; and/or illegal - has or could have had a serious adverse effect on: (i) any part of the physical environment of the school; (ii) any aspect of the wellbeing of any member of the school community (pupils and staff); and/or (iii) the learning of the pupil himself or that of any other pupil; and/or harms the public image of the school.
+- violent or threatening behaviour - indecent, offensive, abusive, bullying (including cyberbullying) or harassing behaviour - theft - possession or consumption or sale of illegal drugs at the school - possession or consumption or sale of alcohol, tobacco or 'vape' at the school - possession of offensive weapons or any dangerous, poisonous, flammable or explosive items - cheating in examinations - deliberate or reckless damage to property - rudeness to a member of staff or other adult involved in or encountered in the course of an event organised by the school, or acting on behalf of the school - serious misuse of school facilities - repeated breaches of the school Code of Conduct

+- breach of the Code of Conduct after a pupil has signed a behavioural or academic contract that is criminal; and/or illegal - has or could have had a serious adverse effect on: (i) any part of the physical environment of the school; (ii) any aspect of the wellbeing of any member of the school community (pupils and staff); and/or (iii) the learning of the pupil himself or that of any other pupil; and/or harms the public image of the school. - Discriminatory or harassing behaviour - Actions that harm the school's reputation or community.

-Fixed Term and Permanent Exclusions Policy
+Fixed Term Suspension and Permanent Exclusions Policy

-Pupils guilty of serious misconduct may be liable to either fixed-term or permanent exclusion.
+Pupils guilty of serious misconduct may be liable to either fixed-term suspension or permanent exclusion.
 In circumstances where a pupil's behaviour, while he/she is not at school (as defined below), damages or threatens, actually or potentially, the wellbeing of any member of the school community or the reputation of the school, the school may investigate the pupil's conduct.
 As a result of this investigation, if it is considered appropriate to protect the wellbeing of other pupils and the school's reputation, sanctions may be imposed proportionate to the seriousness of the misconduct.

-When judging whether to exclude a pupil permanently or for a fixed-term, the school will take into account all the circumstances: these will include the age of the pupil, the seriousness of the offence, its impact upon the school and any member of the school community (pupils and staff), and any extenuating circumstances raised by the pupil in his/her defence.
+When judging whether to exclude a pupil permanently or suspend them for a fixed-term, the school will take into account all the circumstances: these will include the age of the pupil, the seriousness of the offence, its impact upon the school and any member of the school community (pupils and staff), and any extenuating circumstances raised by the pupil in his/her defence.